skyzh/canvas_grab/README.md

 3. Run `./canvas_grab.sh` (Linux, macOS) or `.\canvas_grab.ps1` (Windows) in Terminal.
    Please refer to `Build and Run from Source` for more information.
 4. Get your API key at Canvas profile and you're ready to go!
+5. Please don't modify any file inside download folder (e.g take notes, add supplementary items).
+They will be overwritten upon each run.

 You may interrupt the downloading process at any time.
 The program will automatically resume from where it stopped.